andyrsmith/dungeon-crawler/readme.md

 This is a dungeon crawler demo web game based off of Ouraracde tutorial video.
 This is not intended to be a real game just an example project.

+Game is developed using PhaserJS, Typescript, and Tiled for building the levels.

 ## Setup

 install NPM at [npm](https://www.npmjs.com)